Kuldeep-Attri/docker/README.md

 docker run --name user-api -d -p 3000:3000 user-service-api:latest
 ```

-Now our localhost:3000 should run again, but this time by using Docker
+Now our localhost:3000 should run again, but this time by using Docker!!!